brettinternet/containers/snapraid/README.md

   ghcr.io/brettinternet/snapraid
 ```

-Also available in the `entrypoint.sh` are slots for pre and post commands:
+Also available in the `start.sh` are slots for pre and post commands:

 ```yaml
 PRE_COMMANDS: |-